darthapo/assembot/docs/configuration.md

 ## Example

-At it's simplest, your configuration can look like this:
+At its simplest, your configuration can look like this:

 ```json
 {